 Current tmux releases use one mouse option for mouse handling.
-The tmux server reads its config from ~/.tmux.conf or an XDG config path when the server starts, and the source-file command reloads later changes into an already running server so the new setting applies to current sessions.
+The tmux server reads its config from ~/.tmux.conf or an XDG config path when the server starts, and source-file reloads later changes into an already running server so the new setting applies to current sessions.

 Related: How to reload the tmux config